Wappsto/javascript-wappsto-wapp/README.md

 ```

 It is also possible to use the filter to omit objects by giving a second filter to the `findByFilter` and `findAllByFilter`.
+To specify the number of items to request, a 3rd parameter can be applied.
+It is also possible to specify that the items is only needed to read from, by setting the 4th paramter to `true`.

 ```javascript
 const filter = { value: { type: 'energy' }};